-SUBSECTION: Force Investigations by Internal Affairs PROGRESS:
+SUBSECTION: Force Investigations by Internal Affairs

-In response to the recommendations found in this subsection APD has implemented and revised SOP's regarding Use of Force along with a Use of Force Appendix which were approved by the Independent Monitor.
-APD has conducted training for CIRT and Internal Affairs detectives.
-Staffing the team for CIRT and FIT is now at a level to meet the demands of new investigations of critical incidents and the underlying criminal activity leading to police contact.
+In response to the recommendations found in this subsection APD has implemented and revised team for CIRT and FIT is now at a level to meet the demands of new investigations of critical incidents and the underlying criminal activity leading to police contact.
 In direct response to a recommendation found in this subsection a job task analysis was conducted for Internal Affairs detectives, CIRT personnel and FIT detectives.
 The FIT team manual was reworked and was submitted to the Independent Monitor for his review, and a tracking sheet has been developed so that cases can be monitored from inception to submission for prosecution.